DevMountain/react-axios/README.md

 ### Summary

-In this step, we'll update our `List` component to be able to create a new customer.
-We'll start this process by updating the workspace reducer.
+In this step, we'll update the workspace reducer to handle showing the `CreateCustomer` component and handle creating a customer.

 ### Instructions